 Refraining from criticism

-”People tend to criticize their spouse most loudly in the area where they themselves have the deepest emotional need.”- Gary Chapman
+”People tend to criticise their spouse most loudly in the area where they themselves have the deepest emotional need.”- Gary Chapman

 No one values criticism that doesn’t come from a place of love and respect.